eoinlarkin/retro-pc/TESTING.md

 # Testing

-Testing was completed on the site to ensure it functioned as intended; in addiiton testing was completed on the underlying code to ensure they met relevant compliance standards as well as validating the overall peformance of the was acceptable.
+Testing was completed on the site to ensure it functioned as intended; in addition testing was completed on the underlying code to ensure they met relevant compliance standards as well as validating the overall performance of the was acceptable.

 Details of testing is as follows: